Find The Best Insurance

 You should also know how personal allowances work:

 How do we know?
 Because the U.S. uses a set of tax brackets that get progressively higher the more income you earn.
-As of 2017, the U.S. federal income tax brackets for people filing taxes as an individual are as follows:
+For tax year 2020, the U.S. federal income tax brackets for people filing taxes as an individual are as follows:

 |Tax rate||Income range||Total maximum tax|